job/aggregate6/README.md

 On EL8 systems you must first install some prerequisites:

-`$ dnf install gcc install python3-devel platform-python-devel`
+`$ dnf install gcc python3-devel platform-python-devel`

 On EL7 systems you must first install some prerequisites: